Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 Step 2: Finalize the Pyomo process model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here we add data to the model and finalize the discretization.
+Here, we add data to the model and finalize the discretization using a new method to the class.
 This step is required before the model can be labeled.

 .. literalinclude:: /../../pyomo/contrib/doe/examples/reactor_experiment.py
     :start-after: End equation definition